Power Gauge Report is an investing newsletter run by Marc Chaikin.

 Promotes Products From Scammers

-You'll be promoted ALL of the services under the Marketwise umbrella.
+You'll be promoted all of the services under the Marketwise umbrella.

-This includes products from really seedy characters.
+This includes products with really seedy characters.

-He spent years swindling money from people and is now PERMANENTLY banned from Wall Street:
+He spent years swindling money from people and is now permanently banned from Wall Street.

 So Teeka can never again buy and sell securities for customers and can't work at any company that does this in any capacity.

-He's not the only bad character either.
+He's not the only bad character, either.

-Louis Navellier runs InvestorPlace which is owned by Agora.
+Louis Navellier runs InvestorPlace, which is owned by Agora.

-Louis was fined $30 MILLION for defrauding investors about a stock:
+Louis was fined $30 million for defrauding investors about a stock.

 I guess the question you need to ask yourself is this:

-If you answered yes then I would at least sign up with a burner email account.
+If you answered yes, then I would at least sign up with a burner email account.

-This way you won't ruin your regular email account.
+This way, you won't ruin your regular email account.

 Recommended: The Best Place To Get Stock Picks